FMRe/Hello-World/README.md

 Hello people

-hi if you reading this have a blessed day
+If you reading this have a blessed day